nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

   1. Get the milestone id for the new release.
      - Go to https://github.com/nvaccess/nvda/milestones
      - Look at the link URL for the relevant milestone.
-     - The number at the end is the id.
+     - The number at the end is the `id`.
-  2. On exbi, edit `~nvaccess/data/nvaServer.conf`
+  1. Log into exbi
+  1. Swap to nvaccess user: `sudo su nvaccess`
+  1. Edit `~nvaccess/data/nvaServer.conf`
-  3. In the `[nvdaGithub]` section, change the value of `autoCloseMilestone` to the milestone id obtained in step 1.
+  1. In the `[nvdaGithub]` section, change the value of `autoCloseMilestone` to the milestone `id` obtained in step 1.
+  1. Save the file and `exit` to return to your user.
-  4. Reload `uwsgi` so the change takes effect: `sudo systemctl reload uwsgi`
+  1. Reload `uwsgi` so the change takes effect: `sudo systemctl reload uwsgi`
-* Update `master` version number and changes file are correct
+* In NVDA source, ensure the `master` branch version number and changes file are correct
     1. In `source/buildVersion.py`, update the `version_year` and/or `version_major` variables for the next version.
        - If the next version is the first version for that year (e.g. 2018.1), also update `copyrightYears`.
-    2. Add a heading for the next version in `user_docs/en/changes.t2t`.
+    2. Add a heading for the next version in `user_docs/en/changes.t2t` if it is not there already.

 ## Create the release / annotated tag